RobbiSixx/prysm/README.md

 - Handle pagination if present
 - Bypass anti-bot protections when needed
 - Block unnecessary resources for faster scraping
+- Follow links to additional pages when --pages > 1

 ## 🌐 REST API